enqueuezero/site/concrete-architecture/server-is-not-a-necessity.md

 ## Conclusion

-Through some examples, we learned that opting for library design redefines the problem domains and yields unavoidably to the most extensive solution for developers.
+Through some examples, we learned that the principle of "*server is not a necessity*" redefines the problem domains and yields unavoidably to the most extensive solution for developers.
 Opting for library encourages rich client-side development.
 By thinking the problem upside down, such a design makes all library functions living in the application runtime and often ends up to a distributed system with fewer components.
+It allows us to discover and exploit a solution towards the best performance and extendability from the scope of the problem we want to solve.
 Most of the time, people do love simplicity.
 And that is the most valuable treasure we get from this principle.

 [^1]: Serverless also refers to running a piece of code on server.
 Here it means no server process is needed.

 [^2]: The Python SQL Toolkit and Object Relational Mapper. https://pypi.org/project/SQLAlchemy/
+[^3]: The document of Jupyter Client describes how Jupyter is built on top of ZeroMQ, in particular, python binding of libzmq, <https://jupyter-client.readthedocs.io/en/stable/index.html>.